Author: odollie

 What If You Have Booked a Scan Package but Don’t Need All the Scans?

 Pregnancy can be a journey into the unknown, and unfortunately, not all pregnancies go to full term.
-Here at The Surrey Park Clinic, we understand that it can be extremely difficult when a pregnancy doesn’t progress as you’d hoped or planned.
+Here at Surrey Park Women’s Clinic, we understand that it can be extremely difficult when a pregnancy doesn’t progress as you’d hoped or planned.
 If you’ve purchased a scan package but don’t require all of the scans due to the pregnancy not continuing, we’ll refund you for the unused scans.
 This way you only pay for the services that you’ve used, and we hope this provides a little relief during what can be a challenging and distressing time.

 Bringing a Companion to Your Scan